Skip to footer content

 Output Excel File

-Build an Excel API for .NET Core: Create, Read, and Export XLSX Files: Image 1 - Excel file generated by our .NET Core API
+Build an Excel API for .NET Core: Create, Read, and Export XLSX Files: Image 1 - Excel file generated by the .NET Core API

-This code creates a new Excel workbook using WorkBook.Create(), which supports both XLSX and XLS formats.
-The CreateWorkSheet() method adds Excel worksheets where you can populate spreadsheet cells with values, create formulas for complex calculations, and organize data into Excel tables and data tables.
-You can easily manage table columns, create formulas, and apply cell styles including fonts, colors, and number formats.
-IronXL's calculation engine automatically evaluates formulas when the workbook data changes, supporting advanced Microsoft Excel formulas including array formula support for complex data analysis.
+WorkBook.Create() supports both XLSX and XLS formats.
+The CreateWorkSheet() method adds a named sheet where you populate cells with values, apply Excel formulas for calculations, and control layout through cell ranges.
+IronXL's calculation engine evaluates formulas automatically when workbook data changes, including support for array formulas used in more complex data analysis scenarios.

 What Is the Best Way to Read Excel Data in Web APIs?